-Strobe control - the strobe control must be controlled on one DMX control channel.
+Strobe control - the strobe control must be controlled on one DMX control channel - strobe and shutter control channel may be the same.

 Intensity control - the intensity must be controlled by one channel, and the DMX value for minimum intensity must be lower than the value for maximum intensity.
-For the intensity control to be linked to the grand master controls [198], the DMX values for intensity must be valid within 0 to maximum intensity value.
+For the intensity control to be linked to the Grand Master controls the DMX values for intensity must be valid within 0 to maximum intensity value.

-Enable Shutter Function (Intensity Control Function) - to enable the shutter function for the fixture, check this option.
-Make sure to fill out the shutter data fields with appropriate data.
+Enable Shutter Function (Intensity Control Function)

-Enable Strobe Function (Intensity Control Function) - to enable the strobe function for the fixture, check this option.
+To enable the shutter function for the fixture, check this option.
 Make sure to fill out the strobe data fields with appropriate data.

+Enable Strobe Function (Intensity Control Function)

+To enable the strobe function for the fixture, check this option.
+Make sure to fill out the strobe data fields with appropriate data.

-Enable Intensity Function (Intensity Control Function) - to enable the Intensity function for the fixture, check this option.
+Enable Intensity Function (Intensity Control Function)

+To enable the Intensity function for the fixture, check this option.
 Make sure to fill out the intensity data fields with appropriate data.

-Enable Grand Master/Intensity (Intensity Control Function) - checking this option will link the grand master control to the fixtures intensity control.
+Enable Grand Master/Intensity (Intensity Control Function)

+Checking this option will link the Grand Master control to the fixtures intensity control.
 When not checked the Grand Master does not affect the intensity level of the fixture.
 This option should only be selected if the fixture supports intensity control.
-Since the Grand Master works by scaling the DMX value sent to control the intensity, do not enable this option unless the DMX values for controlling the fixture's intensity are within the range of 0 to maximum intensity.
+Since the Grand Master works by scaling the DMX value sent to control the intensity, do not enable this option unless the DMX values for controlling the fixture's intensity are within the range of 0 to max-intensity (see later).

-Blackout on GM at 0 - if the fixture does not support intensity control, checking this option will cause the grand master controls to instruct the fixture to blackout when the GM/sub master intensity level reaches 0.
+Blackout on GM at 0

+If the fixture does not support intensity control, checking this option will cause the $\underline{\text{Grand Master controls}}$ to instruct the fixture when the overall intensity level reaches 0.

-Blackout Value Table - use this table to setup the DMX values needed to blackout the fixture.
+Blackout Value Table

+Use this table to setup the DMX values needed to blackout the fixture.
 The table contains values for the maximum 8 control channels allocated for the fixture (note that first channel is numbered 0).
 A value of -1 means that the specific channel is not affected by the blackout command.
 If the fixture supports shutter or intensity control use values that addresses these functions.

 If no values are entered the fixture will not respond to blackout instructions.

-To set a channel value, highlight the line in the table then type in the value in the blackout value field and click Set.
-To reset the value to -1 highlight the line and click clear.
+To set a channel value, highlight the line in the table then type in the value in the blackout value field and click the set button.
+To reset the value to -1 highlight the line and click the clear button.